sigurdsfs/BayesianModelsPhdCourse/README.md

 ## Information for course instructors only

-**Lunch and coffee pick up.** On days we are in auditorium 3-4 its in the basement kitchen area On days we are in conference room its in the old hairdressers on the ground floor
+**Lunch and coffee pick up.** On days we are in auditorium 3-4 its in the basement kitchen area On days we are in conference room its in the old hairdressers on the ground floor.
+Coffee available at 10:30 and at 1:30 (for 50, for everyone) Lunch available at 12.
+Lunch for 30 only (phd school signups and teachers)

 **Slide upload.** Please upload your slides either by emailing ollie, or direct via github.
 Pdf is ideal.
 Slides_YourName_YourTopic.pdf